-This visa allows you to remain in the UK for a maximum of three years.
-You can then apply for a two-year extension.
-You may apply for settlement after five years in the UK.
+The UK permit allows you to remain in the UK for a maximum of 3 years.
+You can then apply for a 2-year extension.
+You may apply for settlement after 5 years in the UK.

 Bringing dependents on the visa

-The bearer of a UK sole representative visa is allowed to bring their family members with them.
-If the dependents are from outside the UK, they will need a visa.
+If you hold a UK permit for sole representatives, you are allowed to bring your family members with you.
+If your dependents are from outside the UK, they will need separate permits.